Grathio/pre-markdown/README.md

 ### Browser

-Roughly speaking `pre-markdown` is compatible with any browser that is capable of the `import` syntax. [compatibility chart](https://caniuse.com/es6-module-dynamic-import) This includes virtually every browser—desktop and mobile—that have had a release since 2019.
+Roughly speaking `pre-markdown` is compatible with any browser that is capable of the `import` syntax. [compatibility chart](https://caniuse.com/es6-module-dynamic-import) This includes virtually every browser—desktop and mobile—that has had a release since 2019.

 ### Markdown

 `<pre-markdown>` uses the [markdown-it](https://github.com/markdown-it/markdown-it) rendering engine which follows the [CommonMark specification](https://spec.commonmark.org/).
-It's generally quiet compliant and fast.
+It's generally compliant and fast.
 Parsing uses the [markdown-it defaults](https://markdown-it.github.io/markdown-it/).
-See [Options](#options) above for configuration options that have been surfaced.
+See [Options](#options) above for configuration options.

 ## Licenses